mtkksk1780/mtkksk1780/README.md

 # 👋 Hi there

-I'm Masato Takakusaki.
+I'm **Masato**.
 I have over 7 years of experience in web development and project management, with a strong passion for problem-solving.
-My background across multiple roles allows me to bridge both business and technical perspectives — from gathering requirements with stakeholders to coding, testing, and deployment.
+Having worked in different roles, I’ve gained a deep understanding of both business and technical perspectives.
+My diverse experience enables me to support the full development process　from gathering requirements with stakeholders to coding, testing, and deployment.

 ---